codewiz1394/codewiz1394.github.io/_pages/about.md

 ------
 More info about configuring Academic Pages can be found in [the guide](https://academicpages.github.io/markdown/).
 The [guides for the Minimal Mistakes theme](https://mmistakes.github.io/minimal-mistakes/docs/configuration/) (which this theme was forked from) might also be helpful. -->
 # Hi, I'm Adithya Mohan 👋

-I am a AI Engineer and a Doctoral Researcher at Technische Hochschule Ingolstadt.
-My focus is on Adversarial attacks in Deep Reinforcement Leanring
+I am an AI Engineer and a Doctoral Researcher at Technische Hochschule Ingolstadt.

+My focus is on Adversarial attacks and Defenses in Deep Reinforcement Leanring

 ## Skills
 * Python